INVESTIGATION: How desperate Nigerian seeking asylum lied to America

 Many Nigerians are leaving Nigeria for other countries, especially in North America, Europe and Asia, because of economic hardship.
 But several of them prefer to manufacture stories of persecution because of sexual orientation as their reason for fleeing their country, as shown by a PREMIUM TIMES investigation.

-Evidence shows the United States and Canada are usually sympathetic to applicants claiming to be fleeing their home countries due to persecution arising from their sexual orientations.
-Many of the claims are generally false, but authorities in those countries are unaware of that.
+Evidence shows the United States and Canada are often sympathetic to applicants claiming to be fleeing their home countries due to persecution arising from their sexual orientations.
+Many of the claims are generally false, but authorities in those countries are, sometimes, unaware of that.

 In 2022, 20,724 people reportedly fled Nigeria and applied for asylum in other countries, according to UNHCR data.